ntrezowan/the-plain/_posts/2016-12-28-digging-into-nslookup.md

 title: "Digging into NSLOOKUP"
 comments: false
 description: "Digging into NSLOOKUP"
-keywords: "nslookup, example, a-record, ns-record, mx-record, srv, dns query"
+keywords: "nslookup, example, a-record, ns-record, mx-record, srv, dns query, windows"
 ---

 1. A-record - This record outputs the IP address of a domain (e.g. google.com).
-It also tells which DNS server is doing the forward lookup and in this example, it's cdns01.comcast.net;
+It also shows which DNS server is doing the forward lookup and in this example, it's `cdns01.comcast.net`;
 ```
 PS > nslookup -querytype=a google.com
 Server:  cdns01.comcast.net